emilypeters/Style-Checker/README.md

 # Style-Checker

+barebones extension that displays "Welcome to Style Checker Extension" message\

 index.html contains the text that is displayed when the extension icon is clicked\
 manifest.json sets up the default icon, what html page is shown, and other specs\
 \